nafees-iqbal/NLProc-Proj-M-SS25/README.md

 ---

-### Other Retriever Functions Overview
+### Other Retriever functions summary

 Later we added `add_documents()`, `query()`, `save()`, and `load()` functions in the `retriever.py` file for the following operations:

 - **`add_documents(folder_path)`**
-  Load all files (.txt, .pdf, .md) from the specified folder, applied semantic chunking, encoded each chunk into vector embeddings, and built a FAISS index for similarity search.
+  Load all files (`.txt`, `.pdf`, `.md`) from the specified folder, applied semantic chunking, encoded each chunk into vector embeddings, and built a FAISS index for similarity search.

 - **`query(query_text, k=3)`**
   Provided a natural language query, converted it into an vector embedding, and retrieved the top k most relevant document chunks from the FAISS index using vector similarity.